-Best Veterans Day Deals and Freebies for 2018 | WTOP
+Best Veterans Day deals and freebies for 2018 | WTOP

-On Veterans Day, which takes place on Nov.
-11, Americans honor those who have served in the military.
-To show a little extra appreciation, restaurants and businesses offer special discounts, free meals and deals to…
+On Veterans Day (Nov.
+11), Americans honor those who have served in the military.
+Restaurants and businesses offer special discounts, free meals and deals to veterans, and sometimes, family members of active-duty military and veterans.

 On Veterans Day, which takes place on Nov.
 11, Americans honor those who have served in the military.
 To show a little extra appreciation, restaurants and businesses offer special discounts, free meals and deals to veterans.
 Sometimes these promotions extend to the family members of active-duty military and service members as well.